Emil Benecke

 Emil Benecke (4 October 1898 – 12 July 1945) was a German water polo player who competed in the 1928 Summer Olympics and in the 1932 Summer Olympics.
-He was born in Magdeburg.
+He was born in Magdeburg and played for the local club "Hellas" Magdeburg.
 In 1928 he was part of the German team which won the gold medal.
-He played all three match and scored three goals.
+He played all three matches and scored three goals.
 Four years later he won the silver medal with the German team.
 He played all four matches.
+Benecke also was referee at the 1936 Summer Olympics.

 He died briefly after the end of World War II in Russian war captivity in Riga, Soviet Union.